 Bisha is a large, high-grade volcanogenic massive sulphide (VMS) deposit located 150km west of Asmara, Eritrea, East Africa.
-The Bisha mine benefits from high grade base metal reserves and strong support of the Government of Eritrea and an advantageous location with good local road and port infrastructure.
+The Bisha Mine benefits from high grade base metal reserves, strong support of the Government of Eritrea and an advantageous location with good local road and port infrastructure.

 The Bisha Mine began construction in September 2008 and declared commercial production in February 2011 at a rate of 2Mtpa.
 The mine produced low-cost gold-silver doré until mid-2013 when, through a $110 million copper expansion, throughput expanded to 2.4Mtpa and the product switched to copper in concentrate.
 Later in the mine life flotation capacity will be expanded again to also produce zinc concentrates.

 For more on production forecasts and profile, please see payable production.